-Ohio – In earlier years the Black Bear roamed the Ohio State and was seen quite frequently but due and Ross Counties have seen several dozen sightings.
+Ohio – In earlier years the Black Bear roamed the Ohio State and was seen quite frequently but due to unregulated hunting and habitat loss, the Black Bear was reduced in numbers and almost completely extirpated in Ohio in the mid-1850s.
+Since then the Black Bear has been moving back into the State, mostly from the Tennessee, West Virginia, and Kentucky borders.
+According to the Map of sightings from 2018 Hocking, Vinton, and Ross Counties have seen several dozen sightings.

 Summertime is when Black Bears do the most movements and the Ohio Division of Wildlife wants you to be prepared on how to not lure these bears into your area.